 MSc DEGREE IN FOOD SCIENCE and above but less than 50%) Exemptions: All passed modules carry an exemption, which is limited to a period of five years from the date a student originally achieved the exemption.
 Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/academic/modules) for requirements governing the Supplemental Examination for individual modules.
 Students who fail to achieve the pass standard must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
 Marks from all passed modules are carried forward to the Supplemental Examination.
 The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
 Capping of Marks at a Supplemental Examination: In determining aggregation, progression, and the calculation of honours, the maximum mark that will be taken into account is a pass (40%).
-The actual mark achieved by the candidate Repeat Year Examinations: In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a Repeat Year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
+The actual mark achieved by the candidate will be recorded on the student record.
+Repeat Year Examinations: Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
+Note: Students are eligible for the award of Honours in the first Repeat Year only.
+1. Students retain exemptions, if any, and must repeat all failed/absent modules.
+In determining aggregation, progression, and the calculation of the award of honours, full marks obtained in modules passed at the Examinations in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
+Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Autumn Examination of a Repeat Year.
+2. Students may repeat the year taking the full 90 credits.
+In determining aggregation, progression, and the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Winter Examination of the Repeat Year.
+Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
+Subject to capacity, all students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.
+In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a Repeat Year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
 In the case of candidates choosing option 2 who have already passed or got honours in their first attempt year but who (i) fail the examination in a Repeat Year